 Make your screen as big or as small as you want, and curve it to an angle that's suitable for your vision.
 Text remains legible no matter how you orient your screen and if you have a multi-monitor setup, you'll be able to see each monitor within Virtual Desktop.

-For watching standard movies there's a home theater environment that gives you a theater experience without sticky floors and people talking around you.
-Use any video player you want — the screen snaps up to where it's supposed to be.
+Use any video player you want to watch movies — the screen snaps up to where it's supposed to be.
 Watch 3D videos (side-by-side format) inside Virtual Desktop as though you have a 3D TV, and, of course, play all of your games on an enormous screen.
 Diablo 3 and Rocket League look fantastic; going back to a regular display will be tough.

 You can set any 360-degree picture as the background, so your options are basically limitless.
-Visit a beach, a city, or another planet.
 If you're looking for a bit of relaxation after a hard day's work, going to full-screen mode within a browser takes you to theater mode.
 Sit back and relax while the video of your choice plays on the big screen.

 For a virtual desktop experience geared toward productivity, check out SPACE.
-It's a free download from their website, and they're vying for a Greenlight on Steam.
+It's a free download from their website, and they were recently greenlit on Steam.
 SPACE is compatible with both the Oculus Rift and the HTC Vive.